peseni/prepper.fyi-hugo/content/post/2016-08-22-AnnounceContest.md

 date = "2016-08-22T15:00:00+00:00"
-title = "New Contest - Win a LifeStraw" subtitle = "Are You Our Next Winner?" description = "We're giving away a free LifeStraw to one lucky winner this week." author = "Jon"
+title = "New Contest - Win a LifeStraw" subtitle = "Are You Our Next Winner?" description = "We're giving away a free LifeStraw to one lucky winner.
+Contest ends Friday 2 September 2016." author = "Jon"

 fbType = "article"